rust-lang/rust/src/doc/trpl/glossary.md

 However, later languages blurred this distinction, allowing expressions to do things and statements to have a value.
 In an expression-oriented language, (nearly) every statement is an expression and therefore returns a value.
+Consequently these expression statements can themselves form part of larger expressions.

 [expressions]: glossary.html#expression
 [statements]: glossary.html#statement